Majorana zero modes in dislocations of Sr$_2$RuO$_4$

-where the direction of ${\bf d}_\alpha$ and the relative phase between ${\bf d}_1$ and ${\bf d}_2$ are determined by the small spin-orbit coupling.
-The superconducting pairing winds around the two Fermi surfaces with the same chirality, but since they have the opposite charge character they contribute oppositely to the winding number yielding a vanishing Chern number.
-However, in a clean system there should be edge states located near $k_x=0$ and $k_x=\pi$ if, for example we put the system on a cylinder with open boundary conditions in the y-direction and periodic boundary conditions in the x-direction.
-The energy spectrum for such a system is shown in Fig. \ref{fig:edgestates} with clear low-energy modes near $k_x=0,\pi$ which develop zero modes exactly at these k-points.
-These edge states exist because of a non-trivial secondary weak index $\bv=(1,1,0)$ due to the RKK pairing.
-Even though $n,$ and other quantities, should be doubled when the spin degeneracy is taken into account, it has no qualitative effect on most of the properties of lattice dislocations we discuss below when the effects of spin-orbit coupling are weak.
-We defer the discussions of strong spin-orbit coupling to future work.
+\emph{Properties of boundary states}: The RKK superconducting pairing term winds around the two quasi-1D Fermi surfaces with the same chirality, but since they have opposite charge character, they contribute oppositely to the winding number yielding a vanishing Chern number.
+However, in a clean system with (even approximate) translation invariance there will be edge states located near, say $k_x=0$ and $k_x=\pi$ if, for example we put the system on a cylinder with open boundary conditions in the y-direction and periodic boundary conditions in the x-direction.
+The energy spectrum for such an open boundary system is shown in the right panel of Fig. \ref{fig:edgestates} with clear low-energy modes near $k_x=0,\pi$ which develop zero modes exactly at these k-points.
+This figure assumes the pairing scenario (i) and the boundary states exist because of a non-trivial primary weak index ${\bf{n}}=(0,0,1)$, and a secondary weak index $\bv=(1,1,0)$ due to the RKK pairing.
+Even though ${\bf n},$ and other quantities, should be doubled when the spin degeneracy is taken into account, it has no qualitative effect on most of the properties of lattice dislocations discussed below when the effects of spin-orbit coupling are weak and we have approximate spin-rotation invariance.
+Thus the quasi-1D bands contribute gapless boundary states, albeit non-chiral modes.
+The energy gaps in the figure have been exaggerated from what one would expect in a real experiment to illustrate the important features.